-Do the study results apply to you or your older relative?
-This is one of the two most important questions to ask yourself, when you hear exciting news about clinical research.
+In particular: do the study results apply to you or your older relative?
+This is one of the two most important questions to ask yourself when you hear exciting news about clinical research.
 (The other question to ask is “What’s the “number needed-to-treat,” which corresponds to your odds of actually benefiting; more on that below.)

 Why?
 Because a well-done medical study tells us what health outcomes happened when we applied a certain intervention to a certain group of people.
 If you aren’t like the people who were studied, then there’s a higher chance you won’t experience the benefits that study participants did.